cwarner-mdsol/cwarner-mdsol.github.io/index.md

-### i'm on pto from 4/24/2017 - 05/02/2017
+### i'm on pto from 10/02/2017 - 10/04/2017

-There isn't much to say most things are operational or working and shouldn't have any problems continuing to function for the next week or so.
+There isn't much to say most things are operational or working and shouldn't have any problems continuing to function for the next couple of days.

 ### Things could possibly stop being functional however